 To further add to this hardship, the islands were passed back and forth between the Crown and courtiers no less than fourteen times as a means of garnering income.

 Late into the 20th century oil reserves were discovered both east and west of Shetland providing a new source of income for the islands.

-oil business, as well as cattle and sheep raising are the major contributors to the economy.
+The North Sea oil business, as well as cattle and sheep raising are the major contributors to the economy.
 The islands are famous for indigenous Shetland Ponies, hand-knitted wool sweaters, world-class fishing venues and copious wildlife - especially birds and seals.